SAP-archive/devtoberfest-2021-frontend-coding-challenge/README.md

 For this challenge, please abide by these rules:

-1. You have a week to complete the challenge, i.e. to submit a Pull Request with your script changes.
+1. You have a week to complete the challenge, i.e. to submit a pull request with your changes.
 This means that any PR submitted after Saturday 13 Nov will not be considered.
 1. Please ensure you specify your SAP Community user name in your pull request (either in the title or when prompted for it after the GitHub Actions passed).
 1. You only need to send modifications to the content in the `/docs` and `/webapp` folders and possibly the `package.json`.
 You should not need to modify any other files in this repository (especially not the `.github` folder).
 1. We will not merge your pull request as the base repository remains the starting template for everyone.
-Instead, we will just judge your submissions based upon what is contained within the Pull Request.
+Instead, we will just judge your submissions based upon what is contained within the pull request.

 ## Download and Installation